QuTech-Delft/OpenQL/docs/developer/passes.rst

 strategy with.
-While the code is written such that it's possible for a user program to eventually make its own pass factory (which would probably be necessary to let them define their own passes), currently everything just uses a default-constructed ``Factory`` object initially, and its default constructor is where the pass types are registered.
-For example, this constructor currently contains the following line, among others like it:
+While the code is written such that it's possible for a user program to eventually make its own pass factory (which would probably be necessary to let them define their own passes), currently everything just uses a default-constructed ``Factory`` object initially.

+Passes self-register statically to the pass factory using the static `register_pass` function.
+This allows the pass factory to not have to depend on and include pass headers.
+To do that, the pass class needs to declare a static boolean member called (for example) `is_pass_registered` and defined in a similar way as:
 .. code-block:: c++

-    register_pass<::ql::pass::io::cqasm::read::Pass>("io.cqasm.Read");
+    bool ReadCQasmPass::is_pass_registered = pmgr::Factory::register_pass<ReadCQasmPass>("io.cqasm.Read");

 The template argument (typedefs to) the pass class, while the string argument defines its externally-usable type name.